contentful/slash-developers/docs/tutorials/ios/using-delivery-api-on-ios.md

 }
 ~~~

 The cell mapping is a dictionary for specifying which property of the *UITableViewCell* corresponds to properties in the content model.
-In addition to that, the shared client is specified as the client to use and the entries are limited to a certain Content Type.
-Setting the *query* property is optional, in that case all Entries will be shown.
+In addition to that, the shared client is specified as the client to use and the entries are limited to a certain content type.
+Setting the *query* property is optional, in that case all entries will be shown.

 <img alt="*CDAEntriesViewController* in action" style="width: initial; display: block;
   margin: 0 auto;" src="https://raw.githubusercontent.com/contentful-labs/guide-app-ios/master/Screenshots/menu.png" />

-If you want to show Resources in a *UICollectionView*, there is [*CDAResourcesCollectionViewController*][9].
-It works similar to the Entries view controller:
+If you want to show resources in a *UICollectionView*, there is [*CDAResourcesCollectionViewController*][9].
+It works similar to the entries view controller:

 ~~~ objc
 self = [super initWithCollectionViewLayout:layout cellMapping:@{ @"imageURL": @"URL" }];